-- Through history, the herb sage has been a healing herb (supposedly curing everything from snake bites, eye problems, infection, epilepsy, intoxication, memory loss, worms and intestinal problems) or prescribed as an aphrodisiac.
+- Throughout history, the herb sage has been a healing herb (supposedly curing everything from snake bites, eye problems, infection, epilepsy, intoxication, memory loss, worms, and intestinal problems) or prescribed as an aphrodisiac.

 - The word “sage” took on another meaning – wise person, as it was believed to stimulate the brain, therefore increasing powers of concentration, memory, and reasoning.

-- In the nineteenth century, America sage was rubbed on the teeth to make them whiter.
+- In the nineteenth century, American’s used sage as a teeth whitener, it was rubbed on the teeth to make them whiter.

 - The International Herb Association awarded sage the title of “Herb of the Year”, in 2001.